Failure to Yield to Oncoming Traffic

 - Failure to yield to oncoming traffic when merging onto a freeway.

 Failure-to-yield accidents are one of the more common types of accidents across the nation and in South Carolina.
-According to the South Carolina Department of Public Safety (SCDPS), failure to yield was a contributing factor in 20,651 collisions in 2009, making them the second most common type of accident that year.
+According to the South Carolina Department of Public Safety (SCDPS), failure to yield the right of way was a contributing factor in 20,651 collisions in 2009, making them the second most common type of accident that year.
 That same year, 77 people were fatally injured in failure-to-yield accidents in South Carolina, and another 11,632 people received non-fatal injuries.

 Compensation in a Failure To Yield Right of Way Accident